 When will High Commissioner Bachelet speak out?

-The following non-governmental organizations co-signed a written statement submitted by UN Watch:
+The following non-governmental organizations co-signed the written statement A/HRC/S-34/NGO/1 submitted by UN Watch:

 - United Nations Watch, Switzerland

 - National Council of Catholic Women, United States